Discover the best of Nordic winter in Iceland and Norway!

 Meeting points and times outside Reykjavik:

-*Note that it can take up to 30 minutes before the bus departs the given locations.
+*Note that it can take up to 30 minutes before the bus to collect you, depending on your location and traffic.

 Please note that trek itineraries are subject to change due to various circumstances, such as weather, group ability, and safety.
 All adjustments to the itinerary will be made to ensure the best possible experience.